-For starters, there is a certain stillness greets you everywhere.
+For starters, there is a certain stillness that greets you everywhere.
 Later, the same stillness moves something in you.

-I stayed at Van Sarai, the place seems to open the blueprint for experiences at Jageshwar.
+I stayed at Van Sarai; the place seems to open the blueprint for experiences at Jageshwar.
 Thanks to the caring staff and the planned treks and yoga classes, to name a just a few.

-As a practicing meditator, I found the temples (124 plus carved in stone) just the right places to close one's eyes and lose oneself the environment of quiet yet high energy.
+As a practicing meditator, I found the temples (124 plus carved in stone) just the right places to close one's eyes and lose oneself to the environment of quiet yet high energy.

 Of course, the brightest stars of this trip were the local community.
-They showed me how simplicity can often the greatest quality one can possess and that there is so much joy in offering whatever little one has to complete strangers.
+They showed me how simplicity can often be the greatest quality one can possess and that there is so much joy in offering whatever little one has to complete strangers.

 I could go on and on about this too good to be an authentic experience.
 The best thing would be to go there yourself and discover it all for yourself.